thisdot/starter.dev/starters/express-typeorm-postgres/README.md

 In order to seed the database, you need to do the following steps:

 1. create a `.env` file.
 For the defaults, copy the contents of the `.env.example` file's content into it.
-2. run `npm run infrastructure:start`
+2. run `npm run infrastructure:up`
 3. run `npm run db:seed`

 ### Reset infrastructure

 If you for some reason need to clear the contents of your database and you want to reinitialise it, delete the `misc/pg_data` folder and delete the postgres docker container.
-After that the next `infrastructure:start` command will start up as it would the first time.
+After that the next `infrastructure:up` command will start up as it would the first time.

 If you would like to clear your redis cache and reinitialise it, delete the `misc/cache_conf` and the `misc/cache_data` folders and delete the cache docker container.